PAIDEIA ROME FELLOWSHIP ’19-’20

 - Office space at the Paideia Institute’s Rome office

 - A 6-week home stay with an Italian family

 The Rome Fellowship begins in mid-September with a 6-week home-stay and intensive Italian instruction arranged by the Paideia Institute.
 Following the home-stay, Institute staff assists Fellows in finding affordable housing in the city.
 Throughout the fall and winter, Fellows work out of the Paideia office and academic libraries in Rome, and split their time between learning Italian, researching the city and visiting sites, writing blog posts about antiquity for Loci in Locis, and helping develop Paideia's projects and programs.
 In the spring and summer, Fellows lead Paideia Institute Classical Tours and teach for Living Latin in Rome (High School).

-Applicants must be alumni of one of the Paideia Institute’s courses (Living Latin in Rome, Living Latin in Rome High School, Living Greek in Greece, Caesar in Gaul, Living Latin in Paris), and must be recent graduates.
+Applicants must be alumni of one of the Paideia Institute’s programs, and must be recent graduates.

 While there is no “ideal” applicant profile, we seek Fellows who value teaching and who have exhibited throughout their undergraduate career the potential to make a strong contribution to the field of classical humanities and an aptitude for language-learning.
 Given the nature of the Fellowship year, we are interested in applicants who have demonstrated comfort with independent research, the ability to thrive in a collaborative environment, and a sense of adventure and adaptability.
 Preference is given to applicants planning to pursue further graduate study.

 - Personal statement (500 words maximum)

 - Two letters of Recommendation (1 academic, 1 professional)